Featured in the Vanderbilt Eye Institute Impact Report 2024. Peruse the rest of the Impact Report here.

 Swain’s therapists comprised the first cohort to complete the eight-week program, which was delivered as a combination of online and in-person sessions.

-VEI board member Carlene Lebous, founder and CEO of vision rehabilitation facilities and a significant donor to the program, envisioned the partnership as a way to address a lack of awareness about vision rehabilitation services nationwide.
+VEI board member Carlene Lebous, founder and CEO of vision rehabilitation facilities and an avid supporter of the program, envisioned the partnership as a way to address a lack of awareness about vision rehabilitation services nationwide.

 “This collaborative effort between VEI and Salus University enhances the ability of physical therapists to support patients with vision loss within their scope of practice and to educate, screen and refer patients to specialized rehabilitation services,” Lebous said.